magento/merchdocs/src/customers/customer-account-manage.md

 - Excel XML

 1. Click <span class="btn">OK</span>.

-1. Open the exported file in the browser downloads section.
+The file will go to your default downloads folder.

 {:.bs-callout-info}
 The above instruction will export all customer accounts.
-If you want to export a limited number, you should either use checkboxes for accounts you want to export, or use filters on the control panel to select a range of customer accounts and then use **Export**.
+If you want to export a limited set, select the checkboxes for the accounts you want to export, or use filters on the control panel to select a range of customer accounts.

 ## Actions/controls